-Benefit Amount: Weekly benefit amounts are determined on a sliding scale based on the employee's income, up to 90% of weekly pay with a cap of \$1,118 per week(effective for claims beginning on or after 10/1/23).
+Benefit Amount: Weekly benefit amounts are determined on a sliding scale based on the employee's income, up to 90% of weekly pay with a cap of \$1,118 per week..

 Funding Mechanism: The program is funded entirely by employers.
 The current contribution rate is 0.62% of worker wages.
 No employee contribution is allowed.
 Private Plan Option: There is no private option for the program.
 The PFML program is administered by the Office of Paid Family Leave (OPFL) within the Department of Employment Services (DOES).
 Eligible employees apply for PFML benefits, receive their eligibility determinations, and benefit awards from OPFL.
 NOTE: D.C. does not permit shortterm disability policies to take an offset for DC PFL benefits.